Accessibility Statement for Algorithms, data structures and computability (M269)

 Diagrams and other visual content

 The study materials contain a considerable number of diagrams, and some graphs.
-Reading, interpreting and producing examples of these is an important part of the study of this module and is assessed.
-Figure descriptions are provided for all figures.
+Reading, interpreting and producing examples of these is an important part of the study of this module and may be assessed.
+Figure descriptions are provided for static figures but not for diagrams automatically generated from code.

-You will be required to search for, and make use of, third party material online to answer one TMA question.
+You may be required to search for, and make use of, third party material online to answer some TMA questions.

-This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, Interactive Computer-Marked Assignments (iCMAs) completed online, and an Exam that must be taken at an exam centre.
+This module has Tutor-Marked Assignments (TMAs), which must be submitted as Jupyter notebooks online via the OU electronic TMA system.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.